-The Glorious Quran describes the biological relationship and the origin of man and women in the following manner: “O Mankind!
-Be conscious of your Lord, who created you from one person and out of it created its mate and from them spread countless men and women” (The Women: 1).
-From this it is understood that both the sexes have come from one living person, that was Adam (Peace be upon him).
-So Adam (PBUH) is the first man and father of humanity.
-Biologically we know that all human beings have 23 pairs of chromosomes of which, one pair determines the sex of the individual; a female comes two similar X chromosomes in each cell whilst a male has one X and one smaller Y chromosome.
+The Glorious Quran describes the biological relationship and the origin of man and women in the following manner: “People, be mindful of your Lord, He created you from a single person and created his partner from him, and then from the pair He spread countless men and women throughout the world” (An Nisa: 1).
+From this, it is understood that both the sexes have come from one living person, that was Adam (Peace be upon him).
+So Adam is the first man and father of humanity.
+Biologically, we know that all human beings have 23 pairs of chromosomes of which, one pair determines the sex of the individual; a female comes from two similar X chromosomes in each cell, whilst a male has one X and one smaller Y chromosome.
 This chromosomal difference leads to the sexual differences in men and women, differences in their bodies, organs and hormones.
-Traditionally these anatomical, physical and biological differences between men and women implied differences in the role and function of the two sexes as well.
+Traditionally these anatomical, physical and biological differences between men and women implied differences in their role and function of the two sexes as well.
 Men, hunter-gatherers, workers doing more strenuous work whilst women cared for and ran the home.
 There was a complementary in their roles.

-The biological difference between the sexes has important functions of being a natural magnet between the two, as source of attraction to one another.
-The Quran expresses this eloquently in the following verse: “And of His signs is that he gave you wives from among yourselves, that you might live in tranquillity with them and He put love and kindness in your hearts.
-Surely, there are signs in this for those who think” (The Romans: 21).
+The biological difference between the sexes has important functions of being a natural magnet between the two, as a source of attraction to one another.
+The Quran expresses this eloquently in the following verse: “Another of His signs is He created spouses from your own kind, in them you find comfort; and He nurtured love and kindness between you, in that are signs for thinkers” (Al Rum: 21).

 Abdullah Yusuf Ali makes the following comment: “This refers to the wonderful mystery of sex.
-Children arise out of the union of the sexes.
-And it is always the female that brings the forth the offspring, whether female or male”.
-So there is natural attraction between the two sexes scientists have discovered that in addition to the anatomical differences, another important cause of the natural attraction is the production of pheromones by human body, particularly when they are together.
+Children arise out of the union of the sexes and it is always the female that brings forth the offspring, whether female or male”.
+So there is natural attraction between the two sexes, scientists have discovered that in addition to the anatomical differences, another important cause of the natural attraction is the production of pheromones by the human body, particularly when they are together.
 These molecules cause attraction and are thought to also affect the natural ovulation and menstruation.

-So biologically there are strong tendencies to free mixing and enjoying the company of the opposite sex, however it can also be very destructive with disastrous results; unhealthy extra marital affairs, rapes, stalking and sexual harassment.
+So biologically, there are strong tendencies to free mixing and enjoying the company of the opposite sex, however it can also be very destructive with disastrous results; unhealthy extra-marital affairs, rapes, stalking and sexual harassment.
 This can also lead to health risks like sexually transmitted diseases, unwanted pregnancies, illegitimate children and broken families.
 Very heavy prices to pay for a momentary pleasure.
 The scale of these fallouts of sexual laxity and promiscuity is enormous, effecting perhaps millions of people in Britain.
-Not only does this leave physical scars but mental and social scars on future generations which leads to further delinquency and social and moral degeneration.
+Not only does this leave physical scars but mental and social scars on future generations, which leads to further delinquency, social and moral degeneration.

-The blessed Messenger (PBUH) said, “Whenever a man is sitting alone with an woman, the devil is the third”.
+The blessed Messenger (peace be upon him) said, “Whenever a man is sitting alone with an woman, the devil is the third”.
 From this the scholars have formulated a principle that it is forbidden (haram) for a man and a woman to be alone if they are not mahram.
-Mahram are all those women that a man cannot marry is including: mothers, daughters, sister, aunts, nieces, foster-mothers, mother in laws, step daughters etc (The Women: 23)
+Mahram are all those women that a man cannot marry including; mother, daughter, sister, aunt, niece, foster-mother, mother in law, step daughter etc (Al Nisa: 23).

 This is a precautionary move, when the Quran commands, “Do not even go near adultery”, it means do not mix freely.
-The beloved Messenger (PBUH) said: “The eyes, ears and hands all commit adultery by looking listening and touching”.
+The beloved Messenger (peace be upon him) said: “The eyes, ears and hands all commit adultery by looking listening and touching”.